SlickAsAlways/SlickAsAlways/README.md

 - A passionate self-taught developer and IT enthusiast
 - Playing games in my spare time
-- Currently learning docker, networking, amazon aws and work as an IT support technician
+- IT Support Technician apprentice
 <br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>